aaron031291/grace_2/PHASE_1_STATUS.md

 tests/test_phase1_playbooks.py::test_mttr_tracker PASSED
 tests/test_phase1_playbooks.py::test_guardian_api_exists PASSED
 tests/test_phase1_playbooks.py::test_playbook_count_accurate PASSED

-6/6 tests passing
 ```

 ## What's REAL

-- 13 playbooks verified to load
-- All have execute(), verify(), rollback(), dry_run()
+- 13 playbooks have been loaded in tests; the other 18 have not been exercised.
-- MTTR tracker tested and working
+- MTTR tracker works only with synthetic data.
-- Guardian API has 6 endpoints
+- Guardian API endpoints respond, but the stats payloads return stubbed numbers.
-- Test coverage: 6 tests
+- No dashboards or long-running soak tests have been performed.

 ## Honest Assessment

-**Phase 1 Core Systems: 100% Complete**

-What we CANNOT claim without more time:
-- Real MTTR numbers (need real incidents)
-- 7-day soak test results
-- Production incident handling

-What we CAN claim:
-- Infrastructure is ready
-- Code is tested
-- APIs are working
-- Framework is solid

-**Status: READY FOR PRODUCTION TESTING**
+**Phase 1 is far from complete.** The scaffolding is there, but the reliability evidence (soak test, MTTR data, live telemetry, rollback docs, governance enforcement) has not been produced.
+We should not mark this phase as done until those artifacts exist.